Grecosmico/l-picola-nongaussian-pdf/README.md

 $\delta(k) \sim \sqrt(P(k)) * \sqrt(-\log U) * \exp(i \phi)$

 where U is a uniform random variable and phi is a random phase.
+L-PICOLA also supports non-Gaussian initial conditions through perturbative prescriptions (e.g. local-type PNG), typically parameterised by
+$f_{NL}$​

+, which modify the field via low-order correlators such as the bispectrum.

 In this modified version: